scaleway/serverless-examples/functions/triggers-nats/README.md

 ## Setup

 The Terraform configuration will create an example function, a NATS account, and a trigger.
-It will also write the NATS credentials to a file named `nats-creds`.
+It will also write the NATS credentials to a file (`files/nats-creds`).

 To authenticate with Scaleway, you can either set up the [Scaleway CLI](https://www.scaleway.com/en/cli/), from which Terraform can extract credentials, or you can export `SCW_ACCESS_KEY`, `SCW_SECRET_KEY` and `SCW_DEFAULT_PROJECT_ID`.